 - During the initial load, don’t request images

-- When users scrolls an image into view, download and show the image.
+- When users scroll an image into view, download and show the image.

-I’m convinced that for most websites a decent image optimization is sufficient, and deferring the load process of images will not yield much improvement, but for some media-heavy pages this might be a viable solution, or even necessity.
-In such cases, the choice between image defer and lazy loading should also be considered individually.
-Just keep in mind to ensure indexation for lazy loaded images if you do that.
+I’m convinced that for most websites, decent image optimization is sufficient, and deferring the load process of images will not yield much improvement, but for some media-heavy pages, this might be a viable solution or even a necessity.
+In such cases, the choice between image deferring and lazy loading should also be considered individually.
+Just keep in mind to ensure indexation for lazy loaded images.

 Image Edit Tools Overview

 I’ve used many tools, scripts, and programs in my time.
 There are some of them that I find particularly useful.
 Most are command line based.
-If you’ve never worked with console, don’t worry it’s easy and very handy.
+If you’ve never worked with the console, don’t worry.
+It’s easy and very handy.
 I’ll provide some ready-to-use commands anyway, so don’t worry!